rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

 incoming HTLC in response to an `update_fail_htlc` message on an offered HTLC MUST copy this field to the outgoing `update_fail_htlc`.

+The sending node MUST add the HTLC fulfill/fail to the unacked changeset for its remote commitment, and the receiving node MUST add the HTLC fulfill/fail to the unacked changeset for its local commitment.

 ### 3.3.1. update_fulfill_htlc message format

     // Complete your HTLC: I have the R value, pay me!